 Kindergarten Is Still Early Childhood

 I started this because of my grandbubs’ 1 year well-baby checks, but some parents are facing kindergarten preparedness.
 Is my child ready to go to public school?
 Should it be the traditional, but quickly disappearing, ½ day kindergarten or full-day?
 Read Is Your Child Ready for Kindergarten? for factors to consider.
 I actually was pleasantly surprised by the criteria they listed—if only that was what all the schools expected of their kindergarteners–but it’s not.
-Too many of them are experiencing push-down academic policies that have them doing work that was being done by 1st or 2nd grade students.
+Too many of them are experiencing push-down academic policies that have them doing work that used to be done by 1st or 2nd grade students.

 I remember one of my preschool kidlets going off to kindergarten and being tested on shapes.
 You’d probably think if a kindergartener knew the standard circle, triangle, square and rectangle that’d be fantastic right?
 But on this test there was diamond, oval, octagon and…. a trapezoid!
 When her Mom told me about it, I’m not going to lie, I was a bit outraged.
 What was it even doing on a test sheet for a kindergartener?